matthaldeman95/No-Mans-Sky-Inventory/README.md

 This is my first attempt at a GUI application using tkinter in Python.
 As such, it is hideous and not user-friendly at all.
 This was mostly a learning exercise for myself, but I've found it somewhat useful to use while playing the game too.
 Hope someone else can find it useful as well!

+The working application is the Python version; I've started trying to create a better version using C++ and Qt, but I'm not too great at either of those yet.